 Contribution splitting to a spouse is a long-term strategy to even out the superannuation balances between spouses, which may help to maximise the combined total of superannuation savings that can be transferred to retirement phase income streams in the future.
-For more information you can also refer to What is contribution splitting fact sheet.
+For more information, visit www.ato.gov.au and search 'Contribution splitting.'
+You can also refer to 'What is contribution splitting?' fact sheet.